livetrails/targetjs/README.md

 ## 1) Like button (view only)

 **What this shows:** One object defines a UI element without separate HTML/CSS.
 Static targets map directly to DOM styles/attributes.
+You can still use CSS if wanted.

   <img src="https://targetjs.io/img/likeButton.png" width="130" />